Kayla Musielak Ph.D.

 - Michigan State University, BS in Psychology (Specialization in Cognitive Science), 2009

-Kayla Musielak, Ph.D. is a part-time Lecturer of Psychology at the University of Southern Maine.
-She received her Ph.D. in School Psychology from Michigan State University in 2016.
-She completed a pre-doctoral internship and post-doctoral fellowship in clinical neuropsychology at Bayside and Westside NeuroRehabilitation Services in Maine.
-Broadly, Dr. Musielak’s clinical and research interests are related to the biological, social, and emotional factors affecting learning and neuropsychological development.
-Dr. Musielak is passionate about integrating her knowledge and experience from her clinical work, research, and teaching in order to benefit her clients, students, and the community at large.
+Dr. Musielak is a licensed psychologist, credentialed health service psychologist, and certified school psychologist.
+She completed her pre-doctoral internship and post-doctoral fellowship in clinical neuropsychology.
+Broadly, her professional interests are related to the biological, environmental, social, and emotional factors affecting learning and neuropsychological development.
+She is also interested in prevention efforts and holistic and non-pathologizing approaches to mental health.
+Dr. Musielak is passionate about integrating her knowledge and experiences from her clinical work, research, and teaching in order to benefit her students, clients, and the community at large.

 Musielak, K. A., & Fine, J. G. (2015).
 An updated review of neuroimaging studies of children and adolescents with perinatally acquired HIV.
 Journal of Pediatric Neuropsychology, 2, 34-49.